skeith/MayuYukirin/README.md

 The cog installation will be started.
 Any requirements will be automatically installed.

-Once installation done (the bot will tell you when the installation is finished and sucessful) you can load the cog with this command
+Once installation done (the bot will tell you when the installation is finished and successful) you can load the cog with this command
 `[p]load avatar`
 ****